Prerequisites

 SAP Software-as-a-Service Provisioning service

-When creating an instance of the SaaS Provisioning service, use asynchronous tenant subscription callbacks in the configuration.
+When creating an instance of the SaaS Provisioning service, configure asynchronous tenant subscription callbacks.
 See Register Your Multi-Tenant Application/Service in SaaS Provisioning for more details.

 parameters: